The-Three-Musketeers/Mission_Control_Final/README.md

 + Git (required).
 See [how to install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 + Arduino IDE (optional).
 See [how to install Arduino IDE](https://www.arduino.cc/en/Guide/HomePage).

-After installtion, you can clone the entire repository:
+After all installations, you can clone the entire repository:
 ```
 git clone --recursive git@github.com:The-Three-Musketeers/Mission_Control_Alpha.git
 ```
-Using ```recursive``` option will also clone the Arduino library source code as a submodule.
+Using ```--recursive``` option will also clone the Arduino library source code as a submodule.
 If you just want to run the game on a computer, you can just clone the repository using the following command:
 ```
-git clone --recursive git@github.com:The-Three-Musketeers/Mission_Control_Alpha.git
+git clone git@github.com:The-Three-Musketeers/Mission_Control_Alpha.git
 ```

 If you are using git with a GUI, such as Github Windows client, you can clone this repository directly there.